 The science bears this out.
 A recent study by researches at Stanford University found that in men and women between the ages of 19 to 91, moderate exercise such as walking or riding a stationary bike produced “significant improvement” in the results of tests taken to assess “memory and reaction time.”
 Regular exercise is also “associated with a reduced risk of depression and anxiety,” writes researchers at Harvard Medical School, and “there is mounting evidence that it slows cognitive decline and may reduce the risk of dementia.”

 Studies continue to show the benefits of starting your day with a simple morning walk — and at a time of enormous social, political, and medical turbulence, as we’re forced to get used to an entirely new normal, those benefits have never been more critical to our ongoing mental and physical health.

 Of course, cruising into the blissful August sun in the AM is a more appealing proposition than inching out there on a deep-freeze morning in November, when the sun itself barely seems interested in getting up and the temperatures are plummeting below zero.
 Still, we have found the routine bracing — in some ways even more than before.
 For one thing the sidewalks have cleared out, as less intrepid morning-walkers seem to be staying in, and for another the cool temperatures have made it more fun to bundle up, layer some vests over cozy sweaters, and clutch a mug of piping tea or coffee, keeping our chins up as we bare the elements.

-Whether it will remain this fun as we barrel toward December and the true heart of winter remains to be seen.
+Whether it will remain this fun as we barrel toward the true heart of winter remains to be seen.
 But for now — with the possibility of yet more time in lockdown on the horizon — I can’t imagine doing without.